-Welcome to the battle of Blinkist vs. getAbstract!
+Welcome to the battle of getAbstract vs Blinkist!
 Where a high-achiever book nerd who’s obsessed with time efficiency and getting the best for his money gives you a full breakdown of the two top book summary apps.
 But first…

-Do you know why even billionaires don’t read as much as they say the do?
+Do you know why even billionaires don’t read as much as they say they do?

 You won’t see any of them dedicate a full working day to reading even though they can.
 After all, they have money to last generations.

 I’m not saying they’re lazy.
 They’re not.
 But think of what reading eight hours a day, every day will do to you.
 I imagine it would make your brain so numb that you might as well experience brain freeze after brain freeze just to taste ice cream that you can’t fully appreciate anymore.

 Here’s another danger that many don’t even realize: People used to go broke from collecting books.
 And they don’t even read their collection.
 They literally just stayed on the bookshelves.

 I don’t see that happening to you, but let’s face it.
 Reading entire books is not always the best use of your time because: